-The program called "Cantieri" 19, sponsored by the Department of Public Function, under the Ministry for Public Administration and Innovation and is destined to establish a new way to manage the processes of change.
+The called "Cantieri"19. program is sponsored by the Department of Public Function, under the Ministry for Public Administration and Innovation and is destined to establish a new way to manage the processes of change.
 This program is a fundamental part of the innovation policy strategy, with which the Italian government promotes a change aimed at lasting improvements in the results and effects of public policies, tangible for citizens and companies.

-In short, it proposes an approach to innovation based on the creation of internal RKING capacities (institutional governance strengthening) instead of continuing to introduce comprehensive reforms.
+In short, it proposes an approach to innovation based on the creation of internal governance capacities (institutional strengthening) instead of continuing to introduce comprehensive reforms.